 There is one new case of Covid-19 in New Zealand today, in managed isolation.

-The ministry says there are 52 active cases and the total number of confirmed cases in New Zealand is 1631.
+The total number of confirmed cases of Covid-19 in NZ is 1,480.

 Yesterday 4,969 Covid-19 tests were processed, bringing the total number of tests completed to date to 960,559.

 The ministry reminded people that "the ways we prevent Covid-19 spreading also apply to many other infectious diseases".

 There are now 2,285,600 registered users on the Covid Tracer app.

 The two new cases reported by the Health Ministry yesterday were of people who had arrived from overseas and were already in managed isolation.

 Health and data experts say the Auckland cluster seems all but wrapped up but any move to level 1 should come with some extra restrictions in the short term.
 The government decides on Monday whether Auckland should move down from alert level 2.